ezriharmusial/artkidsfoundation.org-astro/src/content/pages/en/artkids-africa.md

 icon: "globe-africa-solid"
 author: "EzzyHarmless"
 date: "2018-02-26 19:21:53"
+seo:
     description: "When we think of 'Underdevelopment', Africa quickly comes to mind.
 For years, ArtKids foundation has, through collaborations, assisted many in Africa without being resident in Africa.
 Since 2015 ArtKids Foundation/International are adequately represented in Africa."
-status: "published"
-comment_status: "closed"
-modified: "2018-09-24 23:15:40"
-type: "page"
-comment_count: 0
 category: "organization"
 tags: []
 ---